 The main reason for the slight increase in rubber prices on the exchanges was the easing of supply concerns as the EU postponed anti-deforestation regulations.
 In addition, a weaker Japanese yen, hovering near a two-and-a-half month low, also supported rubber prices as yen-denominated assets became more attractive to foreign buyers.

-Oil price impact: Oil prices fell in today’s trading session, putting pressure on natural rubber as it competes with synthetic rubber, which is made from crude oil.
-However, steady demand from China and a recovery in tire factories kept rubber prices from falling too much.
+Impact of oil prices: Oil prices fell in today's trading session, putting pressure on natural rubber as it competes with synthetic rubber, which is produced from crude oil.
+However, steady demand from China and recovery of tire factories kept rubber prices from falling too much.

-In the domestic market, rubber prices today did not fluctuate much compared to yesterday:
+In the domestic market, rubber prices today have not fluctuated much compared to yesterday:

 Phu Rieng Rubber Company: The purchase price of mixed latex remains at 455 VND/DRC, and liquid latex reaches 495 VND/TSC.

-Mang Yang Rubber Company: Water latex is still quoted at 443 - 447 VND/TSC, and winter latex fluctuates from 406 - 461 VND/DRC.
+Mang Yang Rubber Company: Water latex is still quoted at 443 - 447 VND/TSC, and coagulated latex fluctuates from 406 - 461 VND/DRC.

 According to the General Department of Customs, in the first 9 months of 2024, Vietnam exported 1.32 million tons of rubber, bringing in nearly 2.1 billion USD.
 Although the export volume decreased by 6.2%, the export value still increased sharply by 11.7% compared to the same period in 2023 thanks to high rubber prices.
 The average export price of Vietnamese rubber in the first 9 months of the year reached 1,592 USD/ton, up 19% compared to last year.